waylaidwanderer/node-chatgpt-api/README.md

     "conversationSignature": "your-conversation-signature (for `BingAIClient` only)",
     "clientId": "your-client-id (for `BingAIClient` only)",
-    "invocationId": "your-invocation-id (for `BingAIClient` only - pass this new value back into subsequent requests as-is)", "details": "additional details about the AI's response (for `BingAIClient` only)" }
+    "invocationId": "your-invocation-id (for `BingAIClient` only - pass this new value back into subsequent requests as-is)", "details": "an object containing the raw response from the client" }
 ```